turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-9-tests.md

 - [x] US9-SLV-4: It should render a grid with the correct number of cells
 - [x] US9-SLV-5: It should set the default fill style to black
 - [x] US9-SLV-6: It should correctly change the style of a cell where a non-default mode is selected

+## Integration Tests (INT)

+## next puzzle

+- [x] US9-INT-1: It should show a button to access next puzzle where one is available
+- [ ] US9-INT-2: It should navigate to the next puzzle when the link is clicked
+- [ ] US9-INT-3: It should not show a button to access the next puzzle where one is not